 German Pancakes are an old family favorite recipe that I grew up on.
+Easy to make and the perfect breakfast treat.
 I can’t wait to share it with you!

 Even though traditional pancakes aren’t my favorite, if I ever have a choice for breakfast, I would choose this German Pancakes recipe every time.
 It is sooooo good and so much fun to watch bake.
 It makes all kinds of humps and bumps in the oven that change throughout the time in the oven.